 By Dave Pehling

-SAN FRANCISCO (CBS SF) — Two leading lights of progressive heavy music share the stage at the Masonic in San Francisco when Coheed and Cambria and Mastodon bring “The Unheavenly Skye Tour” to the Bay Area on June 25th.
+SAN FRANCISCO (CBS SF) — Two leading lights of progressive heavy music share the stage at the Fox Theater in Oakland when Mastodon and Opeth bring their current tandem tour to the East Bay on Dec.
+2nd.READ MORE: Scott Peterson Resentenced To Life Without Parole; Laci's Mom: 'You Will Always Be Their Murderer'

 Coming together when former members of noise-punk band Today is the Day Brann Dailor (drums) and Bill Kelliher (guitar) met Troy Sanders (bass) and Brent Hinds (guitar) at a High on Fire show in 2000, the musicians discovered they had a mutual interest in iconoclastic sludge-rock outfits Neurosis and Melvins as well as the twin-guitar hard rock of Thin Lizzy.
 Though the band originally had a singer, by the time the group issued its debut Lifesblood EP on Relapse Records in 2001, the band had trimmed down to its current four-piece line-up.